doc4d/docs/docs/ViewPro/method-list.md

     Here the titles of the columns would be `LastName` and `FirstName`.

-* If the data is a scalar collection, the collection parameter is two-dimensional:
+* If the data is a collection of scalar values, the collection parameter is two-dimensional:

 * The first-level collection contains subcollections of values.
 Each subcollection defines a row.
 Pass an empty collection to skip a row.

 * Each subcollection defines cell values for the row.
 Values can be `Integer`, `Real`, `Boolean`, `Text`, `Date`, `Null`, `Time` or `picture`.
 Time must be an a object containing a time attribut as for VP SET VALUE.
 The number of columns created depends of the number of items of the subcollection in the first position of the first-level collection.

 #### Example